-Element Description An impartial jury (or other tribunal) The test is not whether a particular jury or a particular judge will convict.
+Element Description Evidence which the Prosecution can adduce Only evidence which is available and admissible can be taken into account in reaching a prosecution decision.
+There are technical legal rules concerning whether or not particular types and pieces of evidence are admissible in court.
+For example, a court may refuse to admit evidence where to do so would have an adverse effect on the fairness of the proceedings.
+If evidence is inadmissible then that evidence cannot be weighed in determining whether there is a reasonable prospect of a conviction.
+Public Prosecutors must therefore consider whether there is a reasonable prospect that evidence will be admitted by the court and if admitted, the weight that a court is likely to attach to it.
+For example, evidence may be excluded because of the way in which it was gathered.
+If there is no reasonable prospect of a court admitting certain evidence Public Prosecutors must consider whether there is sufficient other evidence for a reasonable prospect of conviction.
+FORWARD An impartial jury (or other tribunal) The test is not whether a particular jury or a particular judge will convict.
 If such a test was adopted then prosecution might depend upon an assessment of how different juries in different parts of the jurisdiction or different judges might react.
 This would be wrong.
 The test is based upon the conclusion reached by an impartial jury or judge.
 May reasonably be expected to find It is impossible to know with absolute certainty whether or not a conviction will be obtained in a particular case.
 The Evidential Test requires that there is a reasonable prospect of a conviction on the evidence.
 The weighing of evidence is not an exact science but rather a matter of judgment for the prosecutor.
-Beyond Reasonable Doubt The evidence available must be sufficient to reach the high standard in a criminal trial, namely beyond reasonable doubt.
-Commission of a criminal offence A prosecution can only proceed in respect of conduct which constitutes a breach of the criminal law in this jurisdiction.